The upscale atmosphere and elegant mountain ambiance are what earn Deer Valley Resort

 DEER VALLEY SKI SCHOOLDeer Valley Resort Ski School

 is renowned for its fantastic instructors and small class sizes.
 Lessons are often booked up so it is wise to reserve in advance.
-Modeled after children’s developmental stages, lessons include fun activities to keep kids engaged and interested in skiing such as a mascot spraying contest, crafting snow cones, snowman building, hula hooping, and themed activities.
-The ski school provides a large variety of lesson options and formats.
+Modeled after children’s developmental stages, lessons include fun activities to keep kids engaged and interested in skiing such as a mascot spraying contest, crafting snow cones, snowman building, hula hooping and themed activities.
+The ski school provides a large variety of lesson options and formats and Deer Valley prides itself on a Gold Standard of instruction.
 Private Ski Lessons

 The Fawn Special program is for ages 3 and up with morning or afternoon ski lessons at a student to instructor ration of 1:1.
-Entertaining and stimulating off-snow activities include storytime, arts and crafts, imaginative play, and more.
+Entertaining and stimulating off-snow activities include story time, arts and crafts, imaginative play, and more.
 Equipment rentals are offered at a discount.
+Children should be willing to ski independently with an instructor.

 SKI SHOP & EQUIPMENT RENTALS

-Deer Valley operates three ski rental shops at Snow Park, Silver Lake, and the Lodge at Deer Valley.
-Retail shops around the resort also offer demos, equipment, clothing, and accessories.Deer Valley Resort Rental Shops
+Deer Valley operates three rental shops at Snow Park, Silver Lake and the Lodge at Deer Valley.
+Retail shops around the resort also offer demos, equipment, clothing and accessories.Deer Valley Resort Rental Shops

 include a full lineup of Rossignol